Victoria Roberts (rower): Club and state rowing

 Roberts' senior rowing was done from the UTS Haberfield Rowing Club in Sydney.
 She was awarded a scholarship to the AIS prior to her 2001 World Championship success.

 Roberts rowed in state representative eights for New South Wales contesting the Interstate women's eight championship for the ULVA Trophy and later the Queen Elizabeth II Cup at the Australian Rowing Championships.
 She represented her state in 1999, 2006 and consecutively from 2001 to 2004, rowing to victories in the seven seat in 2002, 2003 and 2004.

 She raced in UTS Haberfield colours in composite crews contesting national titles at the Australian Rowing Championships in 2007 (W4- and W2-).

 International rowing career

 World Championships

 Roberts was first considered for Australian representative honours when she was selected in the coxless four who placed third at the World Rowing Cup III in Lucerne in 1999.
-She wasn't picked in the pair or the eight for that year's Senior World Championships in St Catharine's but was selected for the U23 World Championships in Hamburg where she won a silver medal in a coxless four with Rebecca Sattin, Deidre Coates and Angela Heitman.
+She was not picked in the pair or the eight for that year's Senior World Championships in St Catharine's but was selected for the U23 World Championships in Hamburg where she won a silver medal in a coxless four with Rebecca Sattin, Deidre Coates and Angela Heitman.

 In 2000 she made the Australian women's eight who won bronze at two World Rowing Cups in the lead up to the Olympics.
 For the 2000 Sydney Olympics she rowed in the eight who had a credible fifth placing in the final.